web-testing-software/icL/standard/README.md

  * [/] Add default values to functions parameters, syntax func = (**@var** = **value**, **@var2** : **int**) {}, the default values must be
-   any, not just the last, the last default parameters can be skipped, to set default value for non last parameter use void sign, example: func (~, 3).
+   any, not just the last, the last default parameters can be skipped, to set default value for non last parameter use void sign, example: func (~, 3) or func 3 (if all params are optional, excepting the last, the function can be called without curly brackets, indicating just the last argument).
  * [/] Add Stack.root to get root stack, in function it's the function stack.
  * [/] Add explication for @ and # variables.